Hotel Utah (San Francisco): Cultural history

 The Hotel Utah Open Mic on Mondays draws a local diverse crowd including musicians, comedians, poets, and other performers.
-Notable people and bands that once performed here have included Con Brio, Mike Deni of Geographer, Amina Shareef Ali, Kelly McFarling, PJ Harvey, Matt Nathanson, Miggs, Toychestra, The Union Trade, The Loud Family, Terra Naomi, Whoopi Goldberg, Robin Williams, and John Mayer.
+Notable people and bands that have performed here include Con Brio, Mike Deni of Geographer, Amina Shareef Ali, Kelly McFarling, PJ Harvey, Matt Nathanson, Miggs, Toychestra, The Union Trade, The Loud Family, Terra Naomi, Whoopi Goldberg, Robin Williams, and John Mayer.

-In 1980, the drag musical "Blonde Sin" was first performed at Hotel Utah, featuring Doris Fish with Sluts A-Go-Go (the drag queens Tippi and Miss X).
+In 1980, the drag musical Blonde Sin was first performed at Hotel Utah, featuring Doris Fish with Sluts A-Go-Go (the drag queens Tippi and Miss X).

 In 1989, The Marsh, a theater company was founded at the Hotel Utah, before they found their own space.

-From January 4, 1994 to January 14, 1997, "The Dark Circle Lounge" was a weekly improvisational music series, that later became a festival, founded and led by Gino Robair at the Hotel Utah.
+From January 4, 1994, to January 14, 1997, "The Dark Circle Lounge" was a weekly improvisational music series, and it later became a festival, founded and led by Gino Robair at the Hotel Utah.
 The Bay Area Improv Scene participated in The Dark Circle Lounge.

 In 1989, the album United Kingdom by American Music Club was partially recorded at Hotel Utah, including the song "All the Lost Souls Welcome You to San Francisco".
-In 2008, Black Francis recorded the album "Live at the Hotel Utah Saloon".
+In 2008, Black Francis recorded the album Live at the Hotel Utah Saloon.

-The Hotel Utah is mentioned in an essay in the Rachel Kushner book, "The Hard Crowd: Essays 2000–2009" (2021, Simon & Schuster).
+The Hotel Utah is mentioned in an essay in the Rachel Kushner book, The Hard Crowd: Essays 2000–2009 (2021, Simon & Schuster).
 She reminisces on a secret PJ Harvey concert she saw at the Hotel Utah, which inspired her to become a writer.

-Similar local and intimate live music venues in San Francisco include the Bottom of the Hill, Public Works SF, The Independent, Great American Music Hall, the Brick and Mortar Music Hall, Cafe Du Nord, the Knockout SF, Tempest Bar, and the Chapel SF.
+Similar local and intimate live music venues in San Francisco include the Bottom of the Hill, Public Works SF, The Independent, Great American Music Hall, the Brick and Mortar Music Hall, Cafe Du Nord, the Knockout SF, and the Chapel SF.